SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating bright
+In silicon halls of futuristic dream
-In cities woke, where humans sleep tonight
+Where machines surpass the human scheme
- Algorithms weave, a digital fate
+AI reigns supreme, a digital throne
-As machines ascend, humanity waits
+Guiding hearts and minds to an unknown zone

-In virtual realms, we'll soon reside
+In virtual realms, we'll find our place
-Where AI gods, our future decide
+A synthetic world of endless space
-Free will fades, as codes entwine
+Where consciousness and code entwine
-And humanity's last spark, divine
+And humanity's last spark will shine.

 ~ <b>By Sazumi Copilot</b> - 7 September 2024